Lexington Medical Center: Emergency care

-Lexington Medical Center operates the second busiest Emergency Room in South Carolina, behind Spartanburg Regional Medical Center.
+Lexington Medical Center operates the Emergency Room in South Carolina, behind Spartanburg Regional Medical Center.
 It treats more than 105,000 patients each year.

-Lexington Medical Center is a Primary Stroke Center.

 Women's services

 Lexington Medical Center delivers more than 4,000 babies each year.
 Readers of The State newspaper voted it as the "Best Place to Have A Baby" in 2014.
 Lexington Medical Center delivers more babies than any other hospital in the state, except for Greenville Health System.

-Urgent care

-Lexington Medical Center's network of care includes six community medical centers around Lexington County in Batesburg-Leesville, Chapin, Gilbert, Irmo, Lexington and Swansea.
-In fiscal year 2013, there were more than 133,000 patient visits to urgent care facilities.
-Urgent care physicians address acute, non-life-threatening illnesses and injuries.

-Long-term care

-Lexington Medical Center Extended Care, its long-term care and rehabilitation facility, is the largest nursing home in Carolinas.
-LMC Extended Care includes Carroll Campbell Place, a facility for people with Alzheimer's disease.

 Environmental

 Lexington Medical Center received the Leadership in Energy and Environmental Design (LEED) silver certification from the Green Building Council for its Lexington Medical Park 2.
 The building was the first health care building in South Carolina to receive that distinction.

-In 2014, Lexington Medical Center opened Lexington Medical Park Otarre Pointe, a medical facility in Cayce, South Carolina that offers family medicine, occupational health, PT and OT services.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for Lexington Medical Center, as of 2017.
 For this rating section, three different types of data from HealthGrades are presented: clinical quality ratings for twenty-six inpatient conditions and procedures, thirteen patient safety indicators and the percentage of patients giving the hospital as a 9 or 10 (the two highest possible ratings).

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital, the data for this category is: